zbo14/comit/doc.md

 ### View the feeds
 - select one or more feeds from the dropdown
 - click `update` and watch the submissions pop up!

+### Send a message
+- enter the recipient public key in hexadecimal form
+- type a message
+- click `send` and receive confirmation of message send or failure message

+### Check messages
+- click `check` to receive unseen messages

 ### Submit a form (constituent)
 - select an issue type